The 2D Muskat Problem II: Stable Regime Small Data Singularity on the Half-plane: Abstract

 \section{Abstract}

 We study the Muskat problem on the half-plane, which models motion of an interface between two fluids of distinct densities (e.g., oil and water) in a porous medium (e.g., an aquifer) that sits atop an impermeable layer (e.g., bedrock).
-We show that unlike on the whole plane, finite time stable regime singularities do arise in this setting, including from arbitrarily small smooth initial data.
-To obtain this result, we establish maximum principles for both the $L^2$ norm and the slope of solutions in this model, as well as develop a general local well-posedness theory in the companion paper \cite{ZlaMuskatLocal}.
+Existence of finite time stable regime interface curve singularities is still open on the whole plane, but we show that they do arise on the half-plane, including from arbitrarily small smooth initial data.
+To obtain this result, we establish maximum principles for both the potential energy and the slope of solutions in this model, as well as develop a general local well-posedness theory in the companion paper \cite{ZlaMuskatLocal}.